 This eclipse is part of an eclipse season, a period, roughly every six months, when eclipses occur.
 Only two (or occasionally three) eclipse seasons occur each year, and each season lasts about 35 days and repeats just short of six months (173 days) later; thus two full eclipse seasons always occur each year.
 Either two or three eclipses happen each eclipse season.
 In the sequence below, each eclipse is separated by a fortnight.
-The first and last eclipse in this sequence is separated by one synodic month.

 This eclipse is a member of a semester series.
-An eclipse in a semester series of solar eclipses repeats approximately every 177 days and 4 hours (a semester) at alternating nodes of the Moon's orbit.[6]
+An eclipse in a semester series of solar eclipses repeats approximately every 177 days and 4 hours (a semester) at alternating nodes of the Moon"s orbit.[6]